The Farndale Story

 Description automatically generated with medium confidence

-A remarkable pioneer who played an important role in the construction of the Hoover Dam in Nevada and later became a US Senator
+A pioneer who played an important role in the construction of the Hoover Dam in Nevada and later became a US Senator

 The Hoover Dam